tuftsdatalab/tuftsWorkshops/docs/2024_workshops/nfcore_rnaseq_sp24/01_fetchngs.md

 For example, you can create a directory similar to this:
 `/cluster/tufts/biocontainers/workshop/Spring2024/fetchngs/`.
 If you belong to a group, you can create a folder in your group directory and use it as the working directory. **However, please DO NOT use your `$HOME` directory**.

-> [!WARNING]
+!!! note
-> nf-core pipeline requires a lot of storage to run, please do not run within your $HOME directory.
+   nf-core pipeline requires a lot of storage to run, please do not run within your $HOME directory.

 ```
 mkdir -p /cluster/tufts/biocontainers/workshop/Spring2024/fetchngs/ ## Change it to your directory!!!